Yusuf H. Shirazi

-Yusuf H. Shirazi (1929–2020) was a Pakistani industrialist, civil servant, and writer.
-He founded Atlas Group.
+Yusuf H. Shirazi (1929–2019) was a Pakistani industrialist, civil servant, and writer.
+He founded the Atlas Group of Companies in 1962 and served as its chairman.
+Under his leadership, the group expanded into engineering, power generation, financial services, and trading.
+He was a founding member of the Pakistan Automotive Manufacturers Association (PAMA).

-Yusuf H. Shirazi Complex at the Lahore University of Management Sciences is named after him.
+The Yusuf H. Shirazi Complex at the Lahore University of Management Sciences is named after him.

 Early life and education

 Shirazi was born in Sahiwal, Punjab, Pakistan.
 He received his early education from the Government College Sahiwal.
 For further studies, he moved to Lahore and attended Forman Christian College, where he earned a bachelor's degree.
 He later obtained postgraduate degrees in Persian and mathematics from the University of the Punjab.

-Career
+Civil Service Career

-Shirazi began his career in journalism, working for publications such as the Pakistan Times and Nawaiwaqt while studying law at Punjab University.
-In 1953, he cleared CSS exam and became an income tax officer, initially posted in Shikarpur before relocating to Karachi.
+Shirazi began his career in journalism, working for publications such as the Pakistan Times and Nawa-i-waqt while studying law at Punjab University.
+In 1953, he cleared the CSS exam and became an income tax officer, initially posted in Shikarpur before transferred to Karachi.

 In 1962, Shirazi was assigned to compile a report on the leading business groups of Pakistan.
-He conducted interviews and, in the process, built relationships with leading business families of Pakistan.
+He conducted interviews and, in the process, built relationships with the leading business families of Pakistan.
 Later, he was asked to serve as an executive director at Mian Muhammad Yahya's Nishat Group and was a board member of Ghandhara Industries Limited, positions he held into the 1980s.